peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 *   **Modes:** WT 4, ST 10.
 *   **Signs:** WT 0, ST 4.

 The interpretive output of this process is the resulting list of 'strong' and 'weak' classifications for each division, which is then used by Solar Fire for report assembly.
+The `generate_database.py` script reimplements this entire classification logic.

 #### Divisional Classification Procedure